tylerharter/cs301-projects/spring19/lab8/README.md

 The code repeatedly calls a slow function, `get_winners` (it wouldn't be slow normally, but we made it slow on purpose).
-Your job is to modify the `count_winners` function so that it does the same thing, while calling the slow function less often.
+Your job is to modify the `count_winners` function so that it does produces the same result while calling the slow function less often.

 ### Lists: remove vs. pop